Taylor Swift Grammy Wins: How Many Does She Have?

 How Many Grammys Has Taylor Swift Won?

-She’s got her eye on adding to that number in 2024 though!

-Of those wins, three of them were for Album Of The Year.
-She won the award for 2009 for Fearless, again for 2015 for 1989 and, most recently, for 2020 for Folklore.
+Of those wins, four of them were for Album Of The Year.
+She won the award for 2009 for Fearless, again for 2015 for 1989 and, then 2020 for Folklore.

-She is the first and only female solo artist to accomplish this feat, and if the stars align, she may make history again at the 2024 show.
+She is the first and only female solo artist to accomplish this feat, and then she made history with the 2024 show.

+Taylor became the first artist ever, in the history of the award show, to win four Album of The Year awards with her win for Midnights in 2024.

+She also won her 13th (lucky number!) award earlier in the night for Best Pop Album, also for Midnights.
+In her acceptance speech, she announced she’d be coming for the 2025 awards next year.

 It’s worth noting that famous adversary Kanye West does out pace Taylor in the wins department.
 He has 24 wins over her 12.